Injury Prevention Tips for Musicians

 - Look into massage and physical therapy Massage and physical therapy with professionals experienced at helping musicians can be very beneficial.

 - Wear earplugs.
 This is especially important whenever practicing or rehearsing when the decibel level is high.
 Special earplugs for musicians are available at the McGill Bookstore.

-- Ask your helene.boucher [at] mcgill.ca (Wellness Coordinator) for help.
-The Schulich School of Music's Wellness Coordinator has a list of resources that can help you, from new approaches to finding a massage therapist.
+- Ask the Schulich School of Music's Wellness Advisor, Jennifer Mosher, who has a list of resources that can help you, and can offer suggestions from new approaches to finding a massage therapist.

 Your BODY is your primary instrument.
 Please take very good care of it.